ralna/GALAHAD/doc/Python/blls.rst

           holds the values of the nonzeros in the constraint Jacobian
           $A$ in the same order as specified in the sparsity pattern in ``blls.load``.
+      b : ndarray(m)
-      x_l : ndarray(n)
+          holds the values of vector $b$ in the objective function. x_l : ndarray(n)
           holds the values of the lower bounds $x_l$ on the variables.
           The lower bound on any component of $x$ that is unbounded from